+Exported from METEOR (AIHW's Metadata Online Registry)

 © Australian Institute of Health and Welfare 2024

-This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY4.0 (CC BY4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.

-You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
+You may distribute, remix and build on this website's material but must attribute the AIHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.

 Enquiries relating to copyright should be addressed to info@aihw.gov.au.

 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.

 Female-number of antenatal care visits, total N[N]

 Identifying and definitional attributes

 Metadata item type: Data Element

 Short name: Antenatal care visits

 Synonymous names: Number of antenatal care visits

-METEOR identifier: 695227
+METEOR identifier: 717735

-Registration status: Health!, Superseded 20/11/2019
+Registration status: Health! , Standard 20/11/2019 Tasmanian Health , Standard 03/07/2020

 Definition: The total number of antenatal care visits attended by a pregnant female.

 Context: Perinatal

 Data Element Concept: Female-number of antenatal care visits

 Value Domain: Total number N[N]

 Value domain attributes

 Representational attributes

 Representation class: Total

 Data type: Number

 Format: N[N]

 Maximum character length: 2

 Value Meaning

 Supplementary values: 99 Not stated/inadequately described

 Data element attributes

 Collection and usage attributes

 Guide for use: Antenatal care visits are attributed to the pregnant female.
 In rural and remote locations where a clinician or midwife is not employed, registered Aboriginal health workers and registered nurses may perform this role within the scope of their training and skill licence.
 Include all pregnancy-related visits with medical officers where the medical officer has entered documentation related to that visit on the antenatal record of pregnancy and/or birth.

-An antenatal care visit does not include:

-- a visit where the sole purpose of contact is to confirm the pregnancy - contacts that occurred during the pregnancy that related solely to nonpregnancy related issues - a visit where the sole purpose of contact is to perform image screening, diagnostic testing or the collection of blood or tissue for pathology testing.
+An antenatal care visit does not include: a visit where the sole purpose of contact is to confirm the pregnancy contacts that occurred during the pregnancy that related solely to non-pregnancy related issues a visit where the sole purpose of contact is to perform image screening, diagnostic testing or the collection of blood or tissue for pathology testing.
 An exception to this rule is made when the health professional performing the procedure or test is a clinician or midwife and the visit directly relates to this pregnancy and the health and wellbeing of the fetus.
-Collection methods: Collect the total number of antenatal care visits for which there is documentation included in the antenatal record.
-To be collected once, after the onset of labour.
-Include all medical specialist appointments or medical specialist clinic appointments where the provider of the service event has documented the visit on the antenatal record.